-We have 8 employee networks at Nationwide.
-They’re places for our people to connect with one another, including but not limited to those who share similar characteristics or life experiences.
-They’re places where our people can share their thoughts and experiences, learn from others, influence change and work collaboratively with the business to deliver our inclusion and diversity (I&D) strategy.
+We have 9 employee networks supporting our inclusion, diversity and wellbeing mission at Nationwide.
+They create spaces for our people to connect with one another, including but not limited to those who share similar characteristics or life experiences.
+In these spaces, our people can share their thoughts and experiences, influence change and work collaboratively with the business to deliver our inclusion diversity and wellbeing (ID&W) strategy.

 This area of our website offers information about some of the things we do as a responsible business.
 Find out more about working for Nationwide on our careers site (opens in a new window).

 Alongside their specific focus, our 9 networks work together to have a bigger impact on inclusion and intersectionality for our colleagues.
 They help to create an inclusive and empowering environment for everyone, actively encouraging all colleagues to support others and demonstrate allyship.

 As a collective employee voice, they play a critical role in our Society, and bring our people’s thoughts and feelings to the fore.
 Our networks engage directly with our board and senior leaders to share insight and challenges.
 And they’re actively involved in helping to shape our inclusion, diversity and wellbeing (ID&W) strategy.

 We're really proud of our employee networks.
 Read all about the impactful work they're driving in their own words below.

 Disability network (Enable)